Continuing Education Training

 Training Details

-Over the course of 6 days, spread across three months, you’ll be part of a supportive learning group that explores the philosophy behind restorative practices.
+Over the course of 6 days, spread across three or four months, you’ll be part of a supportive learning group that explores the philosophy behind restorative practices.
 Through discussions, exercises, and other practical activities, you’ll deepen your understanding and gain techniques to build strong, connected cultures.

 Key Learning Outcomes